drevops/ci-runner/README.md

  - `latest` - when release tag is published on GitHub.
  - `canary` - on every push to `main` branch

----
-Repository created using https://getscaffold.dev/ project scaffold template

 ### Dependencies update

-Renovation bot is used to update dependencies.
+Renovate bot is used to update dependencies.
 It creates a PR with the changes and automatically merges it if CI passes.
 These changes are then released as a `canary` version.

+---
+Repository created using https://getscaffold.dev/ project scaffold template